Trenches near Observatory Ridge (I.24.d.7.1 to I.24.d.8.6)

 Division to the south.
 There was considerable German shelling of the British

-lines, in the course of which two men were killed and two others wounded.
-The
+lines, in the course of which two men were killed and a number of others

 Bayfield (see 16th January)